sticks-stuff/CPSC/README.md

 Installer:https://drive.google.com/open?id=1g2_Eippr5DkHbER-Qba6DD7d3WCJvon4

-(Note: The installer may be a few commits behind the master.)
+(Note: The installer may be a few commits behind the master.).

 CPSC is in Beta, more specifically Beta 3